west china medical publishers

 Release date:2024-09-23 01:22 Export PDF Favorites Scan

-• Association between multiple sclerosis and inflammatory bowel diseases: a Mendelian randomization study
+• Causal relationship between oral microbiota and gastrointestinal ulcers: a two-sample Mendelian randomization study

 • Immune cell-mediated causal relationship between DNA copy number and Alzheimer disease: a Mendelian randomization study